veaba/tensorflow-docs/docs/tf/Graph.md

 ```

-Important note: This class *is not* thread-safe for graph construction.
+Important 注意：This class *is not* thread-safe for graph construction.
 Alloperations should be created from a single thread, or externalsynchronization must be provided.
 Unless otherwise specified, all methodsare not thread-safe.

 A  `Graph`  instance supports an arbitrary number of "collections"that are identified by name.
 For convenience when building a largegraph, collections can store groups of related objects: forexample, the [ `tf.Variable` ](https://tensorflow.google.cn/api_docs/python/tf/Variable) uses a collection (named `tf.GraphKeys.GLOBAL_VARIABLES` ) forall variables that are created during the construction of a graph.
 The callermay define additional collections by specifying a new name.